Vann-Dev/Otake-PP/README.md

-# Otake-PP
+# Otake-Privacy Policy

-Otake Privacy Police
+##What information is stored